 9. Embrace Technology and Automation

-Let tools handle the routine work.
+Let tools handle the routine work so your team can focus on relationships.

-• Add AI for risk prediction and faster workflows.
+- Add AI for risk prediction and faster workflows.

-Impact: Best-in-class cut DSO to 25-35 days vs. average 40-55 days (2025-2026 benchmarks).
+Impact: Best-in-class teams cut DSO to 25-35 days versus the average of 40-55 days (2025-2026 benchmarks).
 Over 60% of CFOs plan more finance automation in 2025.
+For a deeper look at how DSO works, see Investopedia’s DSO guide.

 10. Know When to Call in Experts

-• They navigate legal steps efficiently.
+- They navigate legal steps efficiently and protect your interests.

 When to escalate: Over 90 days overdue with no response—act now.